 Supposedly, they have a mystery patron willing to put up prize money for more weeks.
 Hopefully, this means Friday Fortnite is here to stay – as long as Epic Games doesn’t force another shutdown.

-So FaZe endorsed 3 weeks of #FridayFortnite & another person hit me up to patron even more weeks…
+So FaZe sponsored 3 weeks of #FridayFortnite & another person hit me up to sponsor even more weeks…

 Can you guess who?